Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

-- The first is physical laziness where one does not want to do any type of physical activity.
+- The is physical laziness where one does not want to do any type of physical activity.
 They do not like to work with their hands and legs.

 - Mental laziness is where one does not want to exercise their mental muscles.
 They like to take shortcuts, easy way out.
 Not read or learn and do things.

 - Spiritual laziness is where one does not like to do anything that helps them grow spiritually.
 Things such as seek knowledge from religious books, pray, meditate, observe silence etc.

 All these types of laziness need to be overcome to have wholistic growth.

 Two Types of Motivation

 To overcome laziness, one needs motivation to do so.

 Motivation is the experience of desire or aversion.
 It is the driving force when we want to do something or to avoid something.

 Do you remember the first day your child goes to school?
 How do they react about?
 They are excited right?
 That clearly shows what motivation is.

 - The intrinsic motivation (internal motivation): Tis motivation comes from within to meet personal needs.
 No need for external stimulus to be motivated.
 Example, your son or daughter really enjoy singing, they love to sing because it is their hobby.
 And one day there is a singing competition in their school, and your son/daughter participated to it without any hesitation.